trueangle/kotlin-native-aws-lambda-runtime/README.md

     }
 }
 ```
+`LambdaBufferedHandler<I, O>` is designed to work with any Kotlin class that is supported by the Kotlin serialization library as both the input and output types.
+This allows you to define your own custom request and response models annotated with `@Serializable` or utilize existing ones provided by the `lambda-events` module.

 #### Streaming
 A streaming function sends data as soon as it's available, instead of waiting for all the data.
 It processes and returns the response in chunks, which is useful for large or ongoing tasks.
 This allows for faster responses and can handle data as it comes in.
 [More details here](https://docs.aws.amazon.com/lambda/latest/dg/configuration-response-streaming.html).
 For example, `SampleStreamingHandler` reads a large json file and streams it in chunks.